narwhalacademy/zebra-crossing/README.md

 *Note: Some of these practices might raise suspicions and backfire.*

-- **Create an alternate universe version of yourself... digitally.** Create photo albums, email addresses, and social media accounts full of vanilla content.
 - **“Forget” half of your password.** Password lock your device/account so that only a trusted friend has the second half of the password.
-- **Log out of all important accounts.** Or leave your devices at home.
+- **Log out of all important accounts.** Or leave all of your devices at home.
 - **Consult a lawyer beforehand.** Keep a printed copy of their contact information with you, so you can contact them easily.

 ---